Have you been charged with vehicular manslaughter in California? Then the Los Angeles car accident lawyers at Lluis Law can help.

 - The act caused the death of another person.

-As a misdemeanor, the prosecution must demonstrate that the defendant committed an act considered to be an offense or misdemeanor.
-Or that you committed a legal act that could have resulted in the death of another person.
+As a misdemeanor, the prosecution must prove that the defendant committed an act considered to be an infraction or misdemeanor.
+Or that they committed a legal act that could have resulted in the death of another person.

-When the act is classified as a felony and results in the death of another, you could be charged with vehicular manslaughter.
-But you could also be charged with murder under the murder rule as a felony.
+When the act is classified as a felony and results in the death of another person, you could be charged with vehicular manslaughter.
+But it could also qualify as murder under murder laws in California.

-This imputation implies that there was more than just carelessness, inattention, or common sense.
-To prove gross negligence, the prosecutor must establish that:
+This imputation implies that there was more than carelessness, inattention, or common sense.
+To prove gross negligence the prosecution must establish that:

-- The driver’s conduct was so reckless that it put him at high risk of death or caused serious bodily injury.
+- The driver’s conduct was so reckless that it posed a high risk of death or serious bodily injury.

-- Another reasonable person in your place would have known that such conduct or action would cause such risk.
+- Another reasonable person in your place would have known that such conduct or action would create such risk.

 To do this, the prosecutor must prove that it was gross negligence that caused the death of the other person.
-So the victim died as a result of his action.
+So the victim died as a result of their actions.

-When death is caused by a factor other than negligent conduct of the accused there is no element of causation.
-Although the prosecutor can argue that there were other additional elements that also contributed to causing the death.
+When death is caused by a factor other than the defendant’s negligent conduct, there is no element of causation.
+Although the prosecutor can allege that there were other additional elements that also contributed to causing the death.

-In other words, the defendant’s actions were grossly negligent.
-Therefore, they caused that person’s death directly, naturally, and likely.
+- The defendant’s actions were grossly negligent.
+Therefore, they directly, naturally, and probably caused that person’s death.

-- The act constituted a danger to human life under such circumstances.
+- This act constituted a danger to human life under such circumstances.

 - The driver acted with ordinary negligence.

-- The act resulted in the death of another person.
+- This act resulted in the death of another person.

-Vehicular manslaughter as a misdemeanor only requires that ordinary negligence be present.
+Misdemeanor vehicular manslaughter only requires ordinary negligence to be present to qualify.
 While as a felony, vehicular manslaughter requires gross negligence.

-Ordinary negligence.
-It occurs when a driver fails to care for other drivers and pedestrians.
-In this sense, you must have a valid license, drive carefully, obey traffic regulations.
-And generally, drive safely.
+Ordinary Negligence: Occurs when a driver breaches their duty of care to other drivers and pedestrians.
+The law requires drivers to possess a valid license, drive carefully, obey traffic regulations, and drive safely.

-Their actions denote a “contempt for human life or the consequences of that action.”
+- Their actions denote a “disregard for human life or the consequences of that action.”

-The determination of one or the other conduct will be based on the specific facts and circumstances.
-Speeding may be classified as gross or gross negligence.
+- The determination of one or the other behavior will be based on the specific facts and circumstances.

-For example, driving on a highway at 80 MPH where only 30 MPH is allowed, is probably negligence.
-But to do so, on a highway where it is allowed by clear traffic lanes, does not constitute a violation of the rules.
+For example, driving down a highway at 80 mph where only 30 mph is allowed is probably negligence.
+But doing it on a highway where it is allowed by clear travel lanes does not constitute a violation of the regulations.